| | | | | | | | | | |

 If you’re looking for an indulgent, chocolatey treat that’s sure to impress, these flourless chocolate cupcakes are the perfect dessert!

-They are made with just a few simple pantry ingredients, they’re surprisingly easy to make, and are naturally gluten free.
+They are made with just a few simple pantry ingredients, they’re surprisingly easy to make and are naturally gluten free.
 These rich and fudgy cupcakes are guaranteed to satisfy your sweet tooth!

 This is one of my favorite recipes from my book, The Grain-Free Snacker!

 I have a flourless chocolate mug cake on the blog that you can make in 1 minute.
+People love it, but I often get asked when I am going to make a baked version.

+Here’s the baked version and it is amazing!!!!
 This recipe is even better than the microwaved version.

 Flourless Chocolate Cupcakes on a cutting board.